Top 10 Coaching Frameworks To Make Your Program Powerful

 Those components are general components used in every framework/coaching method, so let’s look at them.

-Key Factor 1 - Coach-Client Relationship
+Coach-Client Relationship

-Coaching, in most cases, is aimed at the personal transformation; the coach is the one who guides the client.
-Therefore, it is vital that the client trusts the coach.
+It is vital that the client trusts the coach.
 When the trust factor is established and developed well, the coaching program will help the client to get the desired results faster and more effectively.

-Key Factor 2 - Identification of various obstacles & correct Goal-setting
+Identification of various obstacles & correct Goal-setting

-After the dilemmas are identified, there is a need to find out what goals & expectations the client has from the coaching training.
-It is also vital to guide them toward the formulation of the correct goals.
-One of the most popular and effective techniques of goal-setting is called SMART.
+After the dilemmas are identified, there is a need to find out what the client expects from the session.
+This way you can guide them toward the formulation of goals.

 Another key factor for successful coaching is problem-solving.
 You need to be able to work with your client and develop their problem-solving abilities closely.